PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 normalization cluster.
 Characterize its exact boundaries independently before considering a `_very_late_affine_post_add_stats` target.
 Commit and push only;
 do not create or update a pull request.

+## Very-late affine post-ADD characterization checkpoint

+The remaining second direct affine post-ADD call is isolated between `_repair_unbound_nonconstant_operator_inputs_with_layout_transpose` and the very-late Gather/Constant normalization cluster.
+It handles strict affine fragments recreated specifically by the unbound-input repair.

+The same indexed owner returns one fixed counter and prunes only after a positive rewrite, so its raw result is complete without a tensor-count proxy.
+Strict expected-failure coverage requires `_very_late_affine_post_add_stats`, preserves the first `_pre_terminal_affine_post_add_stats` target and the third `_absolute_final_affine_post_add_stats` target, and freezes both adjacent owners.
+Focused coverage is `72 passed, 92 deselected, 1 xfailed`.

+At implementation, replace only the second direct expression and update the very-late orchestration and architecture boundary contracts.
+Preserve both other staged targets, ModelIR/LayoutState forwarding, and pass order.
+Validate the indexed owner, all three occurrence contracts, very-late and absolute-final orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.